Today I Started Loving You Again

 - Texas.
 So I could move it closer to Australia.

 I could add other things, but that would make this a very sad list indeed.
 Besides, some things are best left on that very private list of personal regrets and losses that we all carry inside us.

-Things that I can buy on eBay, or download free, which make me smile, even though I can hear you judging me
+Things that I can buy on eBay, or purchase from iTunes, or download free, which make me smile, even though I can hear you judging me:

 - Original editions of old books.
 That may sound like a serious and refined pursuit, but I have to admit that fine literature is not what I am scrounging the internet for these days.
 I have discovered that you can buy vintage Harlequin Romances cheap, cheap, cheap!
 I used to read these in junior high school instead of doing things like Math and Geography.
 In my most impressionable years, I was learning all I could about life and love from fictional people named Alexis, Drake, Tamsin and Chase, and from writers who used far too many adverbs.
 (Actually, the story of my life could be distilled entirely from that single statement.)
 Unfortunately, I never learned to multiply fractions, and I cannot locate the U.S. on a world map; but hey, it was worth it.
 I am planning on snuggling these right up next to my Nancy Drew collection.